Translated by Greg

 A Full Report on the Asahigaoka Troupe's Tsuchigumo

-MATCHA staff members recently had the chance to see the highly publicized Hiroshima Kagura show (complete with English subtitles)!
-Today we bring you the full report on this show entitled Tsuchigumo, performed by the Asahigaoka Kagura Troupe on April 15th.
+MATCHA staff members had the chance to see the highly publicized Hiroshima Kagura show (complete with English subtitles)!
+Today we bring you the full report on this show entitled Tsuchigumo, performed by the Asahigaoka Kagura Troupe on April 15, 2018.

 The Asahigaoka Kagura Troupe got its start in 1987 and is currently based in Hiroshima city's Asakita ward.
 This Kagura troupe consists of seventeen members, including eight university students who all share a love for Kagura.

 More than just simply a hobby or part-time job, performing Kagura is a life passion for members of this troupe.
 Despite their busy schedules with work, studies, and other commitments, they still manage to meet three times a week for training, and put on shows at shrines during festivals and also shows for the general public.